fbeeper/fbeeper.github.io/_posts/2020-05-21-Happy-Global-Accessibility-Awareness-Day.md

 Want to share your experience or are looking for guidance?
 Let’s chat [here](https://github.com/fbeeper/fbeeper.github.io/issues/4) or reach me @fbeeper.

-And see you in my next article talking about competing priorities!
+See you in my [next article on accessibility & competing priorities](/accessibility/2020/05/25/Accessibility-Competing-Priorities/)!

 ---